Answer: GUNKSHOT

 Answer: MOTHIM

-Explanation: Mothim is an all-male species, so essentially any female ones are a myth.
-The actual sentence I originally heard from a list of supposed quotes that, from a quick Google search, can for example be found at the bottom of this page.
+Mothim is an all-male species, so essentially any female ones are a myth.
+The actual sentence comes from a supposed list of nonsensical essay paragraphs from confused students.

 Answer: FARFETCHD